Shark in Venice: Production

-The film was shot on location in Bulgaria.
-In fact, the director intended to name the film Shark in Bulgaria, but it would not have had the same "flow" as if the film were titled Shark in Venice.
+The film was shot on location in Bulgaria, as noted in the making-of documentary on the movie's DVD release.

 Release

 The film was released on December 14, 2008 in the United States, and on August 6, 2009 on DVD as Der weiße Hai von Venedig in Germany.
 It has received negative reviews, holding a score of 14% on review aggregator website Rotten Tomatoes, based on 454 user reviews and one critic review.
 An online reviewer on the website Bananas About Movies wrote that it is "a bad film, poorly made.
 But just bad enough to be worth watching.
 At least once.
 Then strike it from your mind".